+2. During the operation when you are asleep under anaesthetic, the surgeon will also inject a blue dye in the skin over the tumour.
+Lymphatics from the tumour site will be stained blue and can be followed into the blue sentinel lymph nodes.
+It can result in blue colouring of the skin which may still be seen a year or more later.
+Rarely, in approximately 1 in 100 patients, it can give rise to an allergic reaction.
+Usually this responds to simple treatments.
 Very rarely a severe (anaphylactic) allergic reaction can occur.
 If any dye is left your body will get rid of this over the next 24-48 hours.
 As a result of this you may notice a bluish or greenish colour tinge to your urine (or other body secretions) which is harmless.

 With both techniques (usually the sentinel nodes are blue and radioactive, sometimes only blue and sometimes only radioactive) most surgeons are able to identify the sentinel nodes in over 95% of the patients.
-On average, two nodes are removed in total but this varies between 1-4 nodes.
-Once the sentinel node is retrieved it will be sent to the pathology department for routine checking.
+An average of two nodes are removed in total but may vary between 1-4 nodes.